 If the applicant is unable to successfully rebut the municipality’s presumption that all household income is being pooled, eligibility of the entire household will be determined based on total household income.
 If the applicant successfully rebuts the municipality’s presumption that all household income is being pooled, the applicant’s eligibility will be determined on the basis of his or her income and his or her pro-rata share of actual household expenses.

 h) Lump Sum Income.
-A lump sum payment received by any GA applicant or recipient prior to the date of application for general assistance will be considered as income available to the household.
+A lump sum payment received by any GA applicant or recipient prior or subsequent to the date of application for general assistance will be considered as income available to the household.
 However, verified required payments (i.e., any third party payment which is required as a condition of receiving the lump sum payment, or any payments of bills earmarked for the purpose for which the lump sum payment was made) and any amount of the lump sum payment which the applicant can document was spent on basic necessities, as described below, will not be considered available income.

-Where a household receives a lump sum payment at any time prior to the date of application for general assistance, the administrator will assess the need for prorating an applicant’s eligibility for general assistance according to the following criteria (22 M.R.S.A. § 4301(7), (8-A)):
+Where a household receives a lump sum payment at any time prior or subsequent to the date of application for general assistance, the administrator will assess the need for prorating an applicant’s eligibility for general assistance according to the following criteria (22 M.R.S.A. § 4301(7), (8-A)):

 1) identify the date the lump sum payment was received;